D-Day 80th Anniversary Celebration

-U.S. Army Soldiers, French soldiers, civilians and dignitaries show their respect during D-Day celebrations May 31-June 9, 2024.
+U.S. Soldiers, French civilian, and dignitaries gather for D-Day 80th Anniversary celebrations at Normandy, France May 31-June 9, 2024.
 Commemorative events such as these serve to honor the sacrifices U.S. service members made 80 years ago in securing peace and security, and inspiring future generations to value a collective vision of global peace.
-(U.S. Army photo by Staff Sgt.
+(U.S. Army video by Staff Sgt.
 Nathan Baker)

 |Date Taken: